The CAAT Plan termination options provide both flexibility and security so you can make the best choices for your retirement income

 Begin working at another CAAT employer

 If you begin working for another employer that participates in the CAAT Plan, you are required to resume contributing to the Plan as soon as your employment starts.
-Be sure to notify your new employer that you are a member of the CAAT Pension Plan so that appropriate member and employer contributions can begin, and you can resume earning a pension immediately.
+Make sure your new employer knows you’re a member of the CAAT Pension Plan.
+If you’re required to resume contributing to the Plan, the appropriate member and employer contributions will begin, and you can resume earning a pension immediately.

 Transfer to another employer’s pension plan

-If you begin working with another employer that has a Canadian registered pension plan, you can transfer your CAAT Plan pension to your new employer’s plan, providing that plan will accept the transfer.
-You can choose this option at any time during the 24-month extension provided you have not started your pension and are under age 65.
+If you start working for another employer does not participate in the CAAT Plan and your new employer has a Canadian registered pension plan you can transfer your CAAT Plan pension to your new employer’s plan if that plan will accept the transfer.
+You can choose this option at any time during the 24-month extension if you have not started your pension and are under age 65.

 At the end of the 24-month membership extension, in addition to the portability options above you have the option to choose a secure, lifetime pension from the CAAT Plan, or a commuted value transfer.